 We do not accept complaints from customers who act in a hostile, threatening or abusive manner.
 If you are unable to talk to us respectfully then you may chose to appoint a representative to handle your complaint on your behalf.
 Telephone calls received from customers acting abusively will be disconnected.

 Where your loan is a Hire Purchase agreement your rights under the agreement are those only of a hirer until you have made to us all of the payments under the agreement.
 After you have paid one third or more of the total amount payable we may not repossess the car without a court order.
 In Scotland we may need a court order at any time before repossession unless you have authorised us to do so.
-You may terminate the agreement any time before the final payment but upon doing so you will immediately become liable to pay any shortfall in payment of the sum equal to one half of the total amount payable under the Agreement.
+You may terminate the agreement any time before the final payment but upon doing so you will immediately become liable to pay any shortfall in payment of the sum equal to one half of the total amount payable under the Agreement plus any overdue instalments at the time you give us notice.
 If you have already paid this amount you will not have to pay anymore.
 If you wish to terminate the agreement you must have kept the car in proper working order considering it’s age and previous usage, repaired any faults and you must deliver it up to us at your own expense together with the DVLA form V5 and current MOT certificate.
 Ownership in the car passes to you when you have repaid all the payments under the agreement and you have advised us in writing that you wish to assume ownership.